Thierry Depaulis

 Thierry Depaulis (born 1949) is an independent historian of games and especially of playing cards, card games, and board games.
-He is President of the International Playing-Card Society, President of the association Le Vieux Papier, a member of the editorial board of the International Board Game Studies Association, and a member of the board of directors of the foundation of the Swiss Museum of Games.
+He is President of the association Le Vieux Papier, a member of the editorial board of the International Board Game Studies Association, and a member of the board of directors of the foundation of the Swiss Museum of Games.
+He was President of the International Playing-Card Society from 2017 to 2022.